0x92/alpaca-ai-trading-bot/README.md

    separated list of symbols.
 If left blank, the simulator will trade a set of trending tickers automatically.
 Set `TRENDING_SOURCE=openai` in your `.env` file to let ChatGPT suggest trending symbols instead of using Yahoo Finance.
+   The **Buy Only** button works similarly but ignores sell signals and only executes trades when a buy recommendation is returned.

 ## Custom Prompt Editor